vic7z/esp32Util/README.md

 ## Credits

 Built for ESP32-C3 with Arduino framework.
-Uses U8g2 graphics library and Adafruit NeoPixel library and claude code
+Uses U8g2 graphics library and Adafruit NeoPixel library Made with help from claude code